albcab/scaleBVS/README.md

-Bayesian Variable Selection models provide a natural and coherent framework to select a subset of explanatory variables in linear regression contexts.
+Bayesian Variable Selection models provide a natural and coherent framework to select a subset of explanatory variables in linear regression contexts (Chipman, George and McCulloch, 2001).
 The binary inclusion variables for each regressor typically possess pairwise and/or negative dependence structures conjectured to be conductive to successful application of weighted Tempered Gibbs Sampling (Zanella and Roberts, 2019).

-The use of weighted Tempered Gibbs Sampling overcomes the challenges of high-dimensional Bayesian Variable selection models by an efficient computation of the full conditional distribution of the binary inclusion probabilities.
-These full conditionals allow for the calculation of Rao-Blackwellised estimators of the marginal Posterior Inclusion Probabilities for each regressor.
-These estimates quantify the uncertainties of the true underlying linear model.
+This package has been concieved as an implementation of the weighted Tempered Gibbs Sampling algorithm of Zanella and Roberts (2019) for Bayesian Variable Selection in linear models.
+The algorithm returns weighted samples from the posterior distribution of binary inclusion variables, thus allowing for fully Bayesian posterior inferences.

-This package has been concieved as an implementation of the weighted Tempered Gibbs Sampling algorithm of Zanella and Roberts (2019) to Bayesian Variable Selection models in order to sample from the distribution of its binary inclusion variables and provide a formal Bayesian answer to variable selection problems.
+The weighted Tempered Gibbs Sampling is applicable to high-dimensional Bayesian Variable selection models thanks to its favorable mixing properties and to an efficient computation of the full conditional distribution of the binary inclusion probabilities.
+These full conditionals allow for the calculation of Rao-Blackwellised estimators of the marginal Posterior Inclusion Probabilities for each regressor, which are useful in quantifying the uncertainties of the true underlying linear model.

 ## Installation